DenSkrytskyi/itu-ict-indicators-analysis/README.md

 The following ICT indicators are included in the analysis:

-Households with Internet access at home (%)
+-Households with Internet access at home (%)

-Individuals using the Internet (%)
+-Individuals using the Internet (%)

-Individuals who own a mobile cellular telephone (%)
+-Individuals who own a mobile cellular telephone (%)

-Individuals who own a smartphone (%)
+-Individuals who own a smartphone (%)

-Active mobile-broadband subscriptions (count)
+-Active mobile-broadband subscriptions (count)

-Fixed-broadband subscriptions (per 100 people)
+-Fixed-broadband subscriptions (per 100 people)

-Population coverage by mobile network (at least 2G/3G/4G/5G)
+-Population coverage by mobile network (at least 2G/3G/4G/5G)

-Data-only mobile broadband basket (5 GB) – % of GNI per capita
+-Data-only mobile broadband basket (5 GB) – % of GNI per capita

-Fixed-broadband Internet basket (5 GB) – % of GNI per capita
+-Fixed-broadband Internet basket (5 GB) – % of GNI per capita

-Household expenditure on ICTs (% of total household expenditure)
+-Household expenditure on ICTs (% of total household expenditure)

 These indicators reflect ITU’s core analytical areas: connectivity, usage, affordability and digital inclusion.